umbraco/UmbracoDocs/Reference/Security/index-v7.md

 This is typically a legacy approach to validating credentials with external resources but it is possible.

-You are able check the username and password against your own credentials store by implementing a [`IBackOfficeUserPasswordChecker`](custom-password-checker-v7.3.0.md).
+You are able to check the username and password against your own credentials store by implementing a [`IBackOfficeUserPasswordChecker`](custom-password-checker-v7.3.0.md).

 #### Authenticating with Active Directory credentials

-If you are using a network based Azure Directory (not Azure Active Directory), we have setup a guide on how to [connect the backoffice to Active Directory](Authenticate-With-AD-vpre8.md).
-It should be pretty straight forward with the `ActiveDirectoryBackOfficeUserPasswordChecker`.
+If you are using a network-based Azure Directory (not Azure Active Directory), we have set up a guide on how to [connect the backoffice to Active Directory](Authenticate-With-AD-vpre8.md).
+It can be done using the  `ActiveDirectoryBackOfficeUserPasswordChecker`.

 ### Sensitive data on members